vultr/vultr-mdtk/tests/Vale/Vultr.FirstPerson.md

 ### Can I Ignore First Person Language in My FAQs?

 Yes, you can.
-Vale will still warn, but humans are smarter.
+Vale still warns you, but humans are smarter.